nateahess/ADPS-Toolkit/README.md

 * ### Stale Accounts

     - **AD-StaleAccountsAudit** - Locates stale accounts in AD by looking for PasswordLastChanged and LastLogonTimestamp
+    - **AD-StaleAccountsAudit2** - Locates stale accounts in AD by using the Search-ADUser -AccountInactive command
+    - **AD-ExpiredPasswordsAudit** - Provides a list of users with expired passwords

 * ### Group Memberships